davidleonfdez/e2e-object-detection/server/torchserve/deploy/ec2/README.md

 # Commands

-To deploy for the first time:
+- To deploy for the first time:

-`python deploy.py <model-path(.torchscript.pt or .onnx)>`
+  `python deploy.py [--asg] <model-path(.torchscript.pt or .onnx)>`

+  Include the flag `--asg` to deploy an autoscaling group of EC2 instances fronted by an application load balancer, instead of just a single instance.

-To deploy an existing infrastructure and avoid creating a new stack, you must pass the name of the existing CloudFormation stack:
+- To deploy modifying an existing infrastructure and avoid creating a new stack, you must pass the name of the existing CloudFormation stack:

-`python deploy.py --stack-name <stack-name> <model-path(.torchscript.pt or .onnx)>`
+  `python deploy.py [--asg] --stack-name <stack-name> <model-path(.torchscript.pt or .onnx)>`

 # Infrastructure details